MicrosoftDocs/well-architected/well-architected/reliability/monitoring-alerting-strategy.md

   - Successful and failed backups and recoveries.

   - The recovery duration to inform your [disaster recovery planning](disaster-recovery.md).
+  - Ensure that your monitoring platform design incorporates the same reliability concerns as your infrastructure and application designs.
+It should be resilient and secure to the same degree as other critical componenents.

 ### Monitor applications